 Water levels in the overburden (sand and gravel) wells do not appear to react to pumping in the bedrock aquifer.

-The next data download will take place in the early spring, to observe how aquifer levels respond over the winter season.
+The next data download will take place in fall 2018.

 Further background info: